 Post-Procedure

 After the treatment, you will need to avoid direct light exposure for 48 hours and follow strict sun protection for 10 days.
+You will use a gentle cleanser and apply Aquaphor on the treatment area for 7-10 days.
 Following the procedure, mild crusting and redness is expected for 5-10 days.